m2ware/ControlSocket/README.md

 The client can be any remote program that can connect to the socket and supply simple commands.
 The command interface follows a very basic subset of Tcl:

--All commands consist of lists of words, which are space-separated -The first word in a command is the command to be executed, subsequent words are arguments -Double-quotes can be used for arguments with spaces in them -Commands are terminated by either semicolons or carriage returns
+- All commands consist of lists of words, which are space-separated
+- The first word in a command is the command to be executed, subsequent words are arguments
+- Double-quotes can be used for arguments with spaces in them
+- Commands are terminated by either semicolons or carriage returns

 For example, here's two hypothetical commands: